Subodh2044/Final_Project/technology.md

 postgre is the database we intend to use, and we will integrate Flask to display the data.

 ## Machine Learning
+Classifier: RandomForestClassifier
+XGBClassifier

 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is ___.
 Extra ML verbiage here.

+And we we combine this decision tree with more decision trees—all using different training and testing sets—then the prediction may be more accurate.
+We can combine weak learners using a speci􀂦c algorithm, like Random Forests, GradientBoostedTree, and XGBoost.

 ## Dashboard
 In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
 It will be hosted on ___. afdsd